National Academic Infrastructure for Supercomputing in Sweden (NAISS)

 NAISS, the National Academic Infrastructure for Supercomputing in Sweden, is providing researchers with high-performance computing (HPC) resources, storage capacity, and data services.

-NAISS is by far the largest and most widely used research infrastructure in Sweden, with more than 7,600 users at some 30 universities and research institutes in 2023.
+NAISS is by far the largest and most widely used research infrastructure in Sweden, serving some 7,500 users at 30 universities and research institutes in 2024.
 We offer a qualified and decentralised support in cooperation with other universities to help users get maximum output from our resources.

-NAISS is currently in the process of procuring a new supercomputer, Arrhenius, which will be installed in Linköping.
-It is projected to be up and running in 2025.
+This autumn we are installing a new supercomputer, Arrhenius, in Linköping.
+It is projected to be up and running in early 2026.
 Arrhenius is co-funded by the Swedish Research Council and EuroHPC JU (Joint Undertaking), an initiative between European countries and private partners that aims to put Europe at the forefront of supercomputing.

-In December 2024, EuroHPC JU approved a joint application by NAISS and RISE to set up a so-called AI Factory in Sweden.
-The Swedish AI Factory, Mimer, will combine a state-of-the-art AI-optimised supercomputer with support for education, research and innovation.
+In December 2024, EuroHPC JU approved a joint application by NAISS and RISE to set up an AI Factory in Sweden.
+The AI Factory, Mimer, will combine a state-of-the-art AI-optimised supercomputer with support for education, research and innovation.

 Management